jean18699/Shortener-SpringBoot/README.md

 # Shortener
- Url Shortener made by Jean Carlos George
+ Url Shortener made by Jean Carlos George with SpringBoot and Mongodb JPA